ivarm1984/mugloar/README.md

     ./gradlew bootRun --args='--game.mode=pretrained'
 ```

-To run full trainging and then run the best player from training.
+To run full training and then run the best player from training.
 Training parameters can be adjusted in [application.yaml](src/main/resources/application.yaml).
 Training is done using a genetic algorithm.
 ```bash
     ./gradlew bootRun --args='--game.mode=train'